-But in some people the sound continues over a longer period of time.
-In Germany and other countries, tinnitus is considered to be chronic if it lasts for more than three months.
+In some people, though, the sound continues over a longer period of time.
+If tinnitus lasts longer than three months, it is considered to be chronic.
 It is usually quite mild: Although it is annoying, people can learn to live with it.
 Yet sometimes it’s so bad that their everyday lives and quality of life are severely affected.
 The sounds can lead to constant stress and make it hard to concentrate and sleep properly.

 The word “tinnitus” comes from the Latin word for “ringing.”
 But the sounds that people with tinnitus hear also include whistling, buzzing, humming, hissing, clicking or knocking.
 They may be heard in one or both ears.
 Some people say it feels like the sound is coming from inside their head, whereas others say it sounds like it is coming from outside.
 Tinnitus may be constant or it may come and go.
 It is sometimes very quiet and then really loud again.

-Tinnitus is very often caused by damage to the sensory cells in the cochlea in the inner ear as a result of exposure to loud sounds.
+Tinnitus is very often caused by loud sounds that damage the sensory cells of the cochlea in the inner ear.
 Most of those affected have spent a lot of time in loud places or had what is known as an acoustic trauma.
 This is when your ears are briefly exposed to an extremely loud noise, such as an explosion or nearby gunshots.

 Other possible causes of tinnitus include the following:

-- Blocked auditory (ear) canal due to a build-up of ear wax
+- Blocked ear (auditory) canal due to a build-up of ear wax

 - Chronic middle ear infection